maddison-wells/recipebook/README.md

 # Update Logs

+## Saturday 6th April

+Fixed ingredients issue I was encountering with the data not being stored in the database, I changed the data to a string(LONGTEXT) and changed the map function in JS to seperate by commas.

+## Saturday 5th April

+Had troubles getting the favourite button to work, after spending way too much time going through the code, it was a simple issue of the id not being passed as a prop from the parent container.

 ## Friday 5th April

 Spent some time restyling, thought about adding a shopping list function.
 I was thinking of having each ingredient have a radio button and when selected, that ingredient is populated into a shopping list.
 Will most likely need a another database to store these.